|Date of Birth||24 July 1917, Nice, Alpes-Maritimes, France|

 He joined the "S.A.C.E.M" in 1941 as composer and was appointed "Sociétaire Définitif" in 1949.

-After World War II, he knows great success with "Le Régiment des Mandolines" in 1946 for Lily Fayol, "Mais qu'est-ce que j'ai !" in 1947 and "Rien dans les Mains, rien dans les Poches" in 1948 for Yves Montand, "Maître Pierre" in 1949 for Georges Guétary and especially "C'est si bon" in 1947 for Jacques Hélian and his Orchestra January 18, 1948.
+After World War II, he knows great success with "Le Régiment des Mandolines" in 1946 for Lily Fayol, "Mais qu'est-ce que j'ai !" in 1947 and "Rien dans les Mains, rien dans les Poches" and "Maître Pierre" in 1948 for Yves Montand and especially "C'est si bon" in 1947 for Jean Marco.
 It is then recorded by Les Soeurs Étienne that make it a success.
 It is then sung for the first time before an audience by Suzy Delair at the Nice Jazz Festival in 1948 before becoming a standard international jazz with Louis Armstrong, who recorded for the first time in New York in 1950 with the English lyrics of Jerry Seelen.

-From 1949 to 1984, his music production is abundant : revues for "Le Lido", the "Moulin Rouge", the "Folies Bergère", the "Olympia" or the "Tropicana Las Vegas", and many operettas and musical performances.
+From 1949 to 1983, his music production is abundant : revues for "Le Lido", the "Moulin Rouge", the "Folies Bergère", the "Olympia" or the "Stardust" and the "Tropicana" of Las Vegas, and many operettas and plays.

 He has also composed for the cinema in the 1950s and television in the 1960s.
 His most famous soundtrack is that of Honoré de Marseille (1956) which will nearly 4 million admissions in France in 1957.
 In 1953, he played the role of the composer and accompanist of the company of Jean Nohain in Soyez les bienvenus (1953) which he also composed the music for the film.

-In 1959, he wrote with Bruno Coquatrix the music of "Paris mes Amours" and "Avec" for Josephine Baker singing at the Olympia.
+In 1959, he composed with Bruno Coquatrix the music of "Paris mes Amours" and "Avec" (lyrics by André Hornez) for Josephine Baker singing at the Olympia.

-During his career, Henri Betti worked with André Berthomieu, Paul Bonneau, Bourvil, Jean Boyer, Charles Cachant, Maurice Chevalier, Bruno Coquatrix, Jean Cosmos, Pierre Cour, Yves Favier, Philippe-Gérard, Pierre Gilbert, André Hornez, Jean-Pierre Landreau, Jean Le Seyeux, Francis Lopez, Jean Manse, Rolf Marbot, Jacques Mareuil, Jean Nohain, Édith Piaf, Jacques Pills, Jacques Plante, Alexandre Rivemale, Robert Rocca, René Rouzaud, André Salvet, Pascal Sevran, Robert Thomas, Jean Valmy, Maurice Vandair, Henri Varna, Serge Véber, Raymond Vincy and Albert Willemetz.
+During his career, Henri Betti worked with the composers Paul Bonneau, Bruno Coquatrix, Jean-Pierre Landreau and Rolf Marbot and with the lyricists André Berthomieu, Bourvil, Jean Boyer, Charles Cachant, Maurice Chevalier, Jean Cosmos, Pierre Cour, Yves Favier, Pierre Gilbert, André Hornez, Jean Le Seyeux, Francis Lopez, Jean Manse, Jacques Mareuil, Jean Nohain, Édith Piaf, Jacques Pills, Jacques Plante, René Rouzaud, André Salvet, Pascal Sevran, Maurice Vandair, Henri Varna, Raymond Vincy and Albert Willemetz.

 In 1951, he participated with Albert Willemetz to the foundation of the "Comité du Coeur", relief fund for needy artists under the auspices of the "S.A.C.E.M", which will be Vice-President.